xy-kasumi/Spark-pulser/docs/spec-PULSER.md

-# CTRL-MINI-ED PCB Spec / Cheatsheet for Firmware Developer
+# PULSER PCB Spec / Cheatsheet for Firmware Developer

-This document specifies the PCB hardware interface needed for firmware development, to meet the requirements defined in [user-README-CTRL-MINI-ED.md](user-README-CTRL-MINI-ED.md).
+This document specifies the PCB hardware interface needed for firmware development, to meet the requirements defined in [user-PULSER.md](user-PULSER.md).

 ## Conditions to consider